Featured image - Best Keyboards for Kids and Beginners

 Accessories you need

-Many of these keyboards will work straight out of the box, but there are plenty of accessories that will make your life easier.
-Stands are a great one to start with as it allows you to put your instrument wherever you need it, many are also foldable so you can take them with you to lessons or gigs.
+Many of these keyboards will work straight out of the box, but there are plenty of accessories that will make your or your child’s life easier.
+Stands are a great one to start with as they allow you to put your instrument wherever you need it, many are also foldable, so you can take them with you to lessons or gigs.
 A stool is also important!
 You can also get stools which fold to match the stand.

 Headphones are a necessity if you want to practise silently.
 Most of the keyboards on this list will have headphone jacks for you to plug into.
 The smaller ones may not, but their speakers are usually not loud enough to really bother anyone!